Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• You may be able to save up to $190 per year just by quoting early and online
+• Drivers can save up to $190 per year just by quoting online in advance

-• Consumers who may need increased liability limits will pay an extra $570 every year to go from a 30/60 limit to the 250/500 level
+• Policyholders who may need more liability protection will pay approximately $570 each year to increase from a low limit to higher 250/500 limits

 Rates by Driver Age